eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 5. The route's nexthop is recursively resolved, and the recursive one will be flattened.
 6. Call zebra_rib_evaluate_rn_nexthops(), then go to step 1.
 This loop procedure builds/refreshes the recursive NHG chain.

-## High Level Design
-The main enhancements are in the following areas
+## Requirements Overview

-- Zebra includes two enhancements for the recursive route.
+This HLD focus on Zebra and introduces two enhancements for the recursive route.
 The first is to recalculate the route on route add/update independently, without relying on the protocol client for route updating.
-The second is to optimize the convergence logic of recursive NHG in the case of route withdrawal.
+The second is to optimize the convergence logic of recursive nexthop group in the case of route withdrawal.
+If Zebra serves as the control plane, then corresponding adjustments will be made to FPM and Orchagent to collaborate with it, thereby enhancing the overall efficiency of route convergence.

 - Fpm needs to add a new schema to take each member as NHG id and update APP DB.
+(Rely on BRCM and NTT's NHG changes)
 - Orchagent picks up event from APP DB and trigger NHG programming.
 Neighorch needs to handle this new schema without change too much on existing codes.
+(Rely on BRCM and NTT's NHG changes)

-## Low Level Design
+## High Level Design

 ### Routes Updating
 Consider the case of recursive routes for EVPN underlay